DEVTekhsters/appvin-latest/src/content/newsletters/harnessing-data-governance-and-compliance-in-modern-enterprise-apps.md

 - **Implement data security:** Safeguard against data breaches and unauthorized access.
 - **Facilitate accountability:** Maintain detailed records of data handling and processing activities.

 Non-compliance can result in hefty fines, legal consequences, and reputational damage.
-However, integrating robust data governance and compliance frameworks into your enterprise software solutions can mitigate these risks and set your organization up for success.
+However, integrating robust data governance and compliance frameworks into your <a href="https://appvintech.com/services/enterprise-app-development/">enterprise software solutions</a> can mitigate these risks and set your organization up for success.

 ## Key Considerations for Data Governance in Enterprise Apps

-Modern enterprise applications must be designed with data governance and compliance in mind.
+Modern <a href="https://appvintech.com/services/enterprise-app-development/">enterprise applications</a> must be designed with data governance and compliance in mind.
 To achieve this, organizations must incorporate several key considerations:

 ### 1. Data Classification and Mapping